BiEchi/Simple-BERT-RoBERTa-Pretrain/README.md

 ## Datasets

-We use the same datasets as BERT (English Wikipedia and Book Corpus) to pre-train for 30k steps with a batch size of 8,192.
-I also released the reproduction of this dataset at [JackBAI/bert_pretrain_datasets](https://huggingface.co/datasets/JackBAI/bert_pretrain_datasets).
+We use the same datasets as BERT (English Wikipedia and Book Corpus) to pre-train.
+I released the reproduction of this dataset at [JackBAI/bert_pretrain_datasets](https://huggingface.co/datasets/JackBAI/bert_pretrain_datasets).
 Note that this dataset is not pre-tokenizer or grouped so it might take some time the first time you load this dataset.

 You can also use any other datasets you want.